FidelityInternational/cicimages-tools/CONTRIBUTING.md

 Files produced by the templates will be put in to the root of the exercise directory relative to their locations within the templates directory.

-### resources
+### Resources
 You will often want to supply resources to support your exercise.
-Put these files within the resources directory.
+Put these files within the `./resources` directory.

 ### Defining support infrastructure